Probate Solicitors

 We can arrange the transfer or sale of any shares, and work with our residential property team to handle the transfer or sale of any property or land owned by the deceased.

-To speak to our expert Wills, Trusts and Probate Solicitors in South Wales, please contact your local JCP Solicitors office.
-We have offices in the following locations:
+To contact our expert Wills, Trusts and Probate Solicitors in South Wales, please choose one of our local offices: